ShaoXiangChien/IT-Knowledge-Base/NTHU/Operating System/Quiz 2 Prep.md

 	2. invoke executable file
 		- smaller, heavier weight per command
 		- expandable, no need to modify shell to add command
-- The purpose of a **system call** is for a user program to request an OS service to be performed in kernel mode.
+- The purpose of a **system call** is for a *user program* to request an OS service to be performed in kernel mode.
-- System call number is passed in a register to indicate what service to request.
+- **System call number** is passed in a **register** to indicate what service to request.
 - Difference between system calls and API - many math API's don't need system call
+- a system call traps to kernel and is common written in assembly code.
 - Principle of separation between policy and mechanism
 	- Policy - What will be done?
 What is allowed?
 	- Mechanism - How to do it?